Shelton Laurel massacre: Massacre

 Stunned by the incident, Attorney General Augustus S. Merrimon reported it to Governor Vance shortly after that.
 He wrote, "I learned that all this was done by order of Lieut.
 Col. James A. Keith.
 I know not what you intend doing with the guilty parties, but I suggest they are all guilty of murder. … Such savage and barbarous cruelty is without parallel in the State, and I hope in every other."
 The governor wrote that the affair was "shocking and outrageous in the extreme," and ordered a full investigation.
-Family members of the slain (mostly Sheltons) discovered that the bodies were being eaten by wilds pigs and moved the bodies to a new cemetery east of the massacre site.
+Family members of the slain (mostly Sheltons) discovered that the bodies were being eaten by wild pigs and moved the bodies to a new cemetery east of the massacre site.
 They swore revenge against the perpetrators.
 Keith was ultimately tried for the massacre in civilian court after the war.
 After spending two years in jail awaiting trial, he escaped just days before a state supreme court decision would have provided him with vindication.
 He was never apprehended, and after two years, the state dropped its prosecution.
 Colonel Allen, who was not officially in command, but heavily involved in the tragedy, was given six months' suspension by the Army.
 Five widows of murdered men from Shelton Laurel petitioned congress for pensions.
 Their petition died in committee.

 A North Carolina Highway Historical marker recalling the massacre stands in the vicinity of the massacre site at the modern intersection of state highways 208 and 212.
 The graves of the slain are in a cemetery just off Highway 212, further up the valley.